 \subsection{Model Predictive Control Example}

-In this example, we initialize the quadcopter at random starting states and use an MPC policy to steer to a given goal state.
-The 9-dimensional quadcopter state includes the position $p = (p_x, p_y, p_z)$, Euler angles $\Theta = (\phi,\theta,\psi)$, and linear velocity $v = (\dot{p}_x,\dot{p}_y,\dot{p}_z)$.
-At each time the policy outputs a 4-dimensional control action consisting of mass-normalized total thrust $F$ and body angular rates $\Omega$: $u = (F,\omega_x, \omega_y,\omega_z)$.
-To select the action, the MPC policy optimizes an open-loop plan $H$ steps into the future and applies the first resulting action $u_0$.
-We optimize using sequential convex programming (SCP), repeatedly solving a quadratic program (QP) obtained via affine approximation of the dynamics about the previous intermediate solution $(\overline{x}, \overline{u})$:
+We initialize the quadcopter at random starting states and use an MPC policy to steer to a given goal state.
+The 9-dimensional quadcopter state includes position $p = (p_x, p_y, p_z)$, Euler angles $\Theta = (\phi,\theta,\psi)$, and linear velocity $v = (\dot{p}_x,\dot{p}_y,\dot{p}_z)$.
+The policy outputs a 4-dimensional control action consisting of total thrust $F$ and body angular rates $\Omega$: $u = (F,\omega_x, \omega_y,\omega_z)$.
+At each step, MPC optimizes an open-loop plan $H$ steps into the future and applies the first resulting action $u_0$.
+We optimize using sequential convex programming (SCP), repeatedly solving a quadratic program (QP) obtained via affine approximation of the Euler-discretized, nonlinear dynamics about the previous intermediate solution $(\overline{x}, \overline{u})$: